gekkoe/sorted/README.md

 -----------------------------

 ### Language Choice
-* Though not specified directly in the specifications, the implication that Clojure would be the best choice here seems clear.
+* Though not stated directly in the specifications, the implication that Clojure would be the best choice here seems clear.
 It is an excellent language for this sort of task, and it's the one used by the client.